APGRoboCop/rcbotold/README.md

 * changed: The bot add or spawn delay for 10-12 seconds to prevent crashes
 * changed: Increasing bot's viewing angle to detect enemies better
 * changed: Reduced further Sven Co-op and TFC support
+* changed  Welcome Message modernised and is displaying properly
 * changed: Converted some doubles into floats
 * changed: Added returns for NS CAlienAction
 * TODO: To allow Skulk Aliens to bite and attack properly
-* TODO: To find out why the Welcome Message from util.cpp isn't displaying
 * TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors
 * TODO: To fix that NS Squad Joining Bug or enhance it